 Benefits

-• Advanced tools: Many vendors use AI-assisted labeling, automation, and quality monitoring systems unavailable to smaller in-house teams.
+- Advanced tools: Many vendors use AI-assisted labeling, automation, and quality-monitoring systems that are unavailable to smaller in-house teams.

 “For enterprises racing to deploy AI, outsourcing annotation can cut time-to-market in half without sacrificing accuracy—if the right partner is chosen.” — Deloitte 2024 Outsourcing Report.